kentwynn/baw-master-tool/README.md

 # Support

-If you encounter any issues with BAW Code Editor or have any questions, please feel free to contact us at support@bawcodeeditor.com.
+If you encounter any issues with BAW Code Editor or have any questions, please feel free to contact us at kentwynn.media@gmail.com or https://kentwynn.com.
 We are happy to help you with any problems or concerns you may have.

 # License